-Students have worked for a range of media outlets including The Guardian, producing digital content.
-Strong links with industry mean that you will be able to meet and learn from respected media practitioners.
-Guests at the annual media school festival include head of digital for BT Sport’s social media content editor, Leigh Moore.
+Work placements are built into the curriculum, giving you essential real-world skills and industry contacts.
+Students have worked for many high-profile media outlets including production companies, newspapers and start-ups, producing exciting digital content.
+Strong links with industry mean that you will be able to meet and learn from respected practitioners.
+Guests at the annual media school festival have included YouTube entrepreneurs Yogscast and head of digital for BT Sport’s social media content editor, Leigh Moore.

 Check your UCAS tariff points

 |UCAS codes available for this subject|